Pre-Professional Training in German

 Students interested in applying to the FU-BEST internship program should first approach Study Abroad office, which oversees Carolina’s relationship with the Free University.

-Others have relied on GSLL’s relationship with the Atlanta-based German-American Exchange (GAE).
+Some Carolina students of German have secured internships through GSLL’s relationship with the Atlanta-based German-American Exchange (GAE).
 The GAE strives to match advanced students of German with companies operating in Germany, assists successful applicants with securing work visas, and offers them excursions to Munich and/or Berlin.
 In order to apply with the GAE, you must have successfully completed:

 - GERM 204 and possess a upper intermediate command of German (meaning be currently enrolled in GERM 301 or higher), and